oddbird/oddleventy/content/blog/2024/testing-fastapi.md

 remove the override and close the connection to the database.

 Because the `db` fixture is auto-used, we don't need to add it to our test functions.
-However, we can add explicitly to assert the application state after making requests to our endpoints:
+However, we can add it explicitly to assert the application state after making requests to our endpoints:

 ```python
 # File: test_api.py